Caesars Palace: Interior

 The original hotel tower had 680 rooms, and each featured a room with one wall which was fully mirrored from floor to ceiling.
 The hotel featured an 800-seat theatre restaurant and three public dining areas, two health clubs, an epicurean room, a convention hall of up to 2000 people and 20 separate halls and committee rooms, accommodating up to 5000 people in total.
 Marble was imported from Italy, rosewood from Brazil, with gold leafing throughout the place.

 As of 2015, the hotel has 3,960 rooms and suites in six towers.
 In addition to its regular rooms and suites, Caesars Palace offers penthouse suites, and 14 villa suites named after notable Romans.
 A number of Roman statues were imported from Florence, Italy, valued at over $150,000.
 Statues of Julius Caesar and emperors such as Augustus and Nero are particularly common at the Palace.
 There are many variations of Augustus throughout, including two copies of the Prima Porta Augustus.
 Author Margaret Malamud notes the contrast between his "sober and pious figure" in the Olympic Lounge and the "statue of Nero and his lyre with which it is paired".
 There is a 25 ft statue of the goddess Fortuna.
 One statue of David in the interior is an exact replica of an early 16th-century Michelangelo masterpiece, standing 18 ft high and weighing over nine tons.

-Melanie Stimmell is a prominent fine artist based in Las Vegas, known for her stunning paintings and murals.
-In 2021, she was commissioned to paint the ceiling of the new lobby at Caesars Palace.